GEM-benchmark/NL-Augmenter/filters/group_inequity/README.md

 ## What are the limitations of this filter?
-The filter does not take into calculation condition the the sentences from the `union_group`, which where flagged as inherent to both - minor and major groups at the same time.
+The filter does not take into calculation condition sentences from the `union_group`, which where flagged as inherent to both - minor and major groups at the same time.
-You might want to expract the content of this group using "sort_groups()" method ad check it manually or using other methods.
+You might want to extract the content of this group using "sort_groups()" method and check it manually or using other methods.

 ## References
 _[1]_